owocki/pytrader/readme.md

 # Additional Django Apps you with to only be enabled in debug mode.
 DEBUG_APPS = []

+# this defines whether trade.py will actually submit trades to the poloniex API.  setting to `False` is useful for testing
+MAKE_TRADES = True

 # the following 3 lines are needed only if you want to be alerted of fail cases (when the trader is not running, etc)
 ALERT_EMAIL = '<your_email>'
 SMTP_USERNAME = '<smtp_user>'